WiseCoinDev1/test/README.md

-Zaca development tree
+Osiris development tree

-Zaca is a PoS-based cryptocurrency.
+Osiris is a PoS-based cryptocurrency.

-Zaca is dependent upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1
+Osiris is dependent upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1

 Block Spacing: 60 Seconds